lwfinger/rtl8723au_bt/readme.txt

-In this document, we introduce how to support rtk 8723AE/AU BT driver in Linux system.
+In this document, we introduce how to support driver btusb with Realtek device support in Linux system.

 ===========================================================================================================